10 humanitarian crises without headlines – and all of them are in Africa

 For the eighth time, the humanitarian aid organization CARE is pointing out the ten hotspots that were least reported on last year.
 And for the second time in a row, all of the crises listed in the “Breaking the Silence” report are on the African continent.
 It seems that the world pays least attention to the places where suffering is most severe.

 Together with the media monitoring service “Meltwater”, CARE searched five million online reports from January 1st to September 30th, 2023 in the languages Arabic, German, English, French and Spanish for reports of humanitarian crises.
 48 such crises were identified, affecting at least one million people.
-The ranking included some disasters that nobody cares about year after year, but there were also some crises that were new this year.
+The ranking included some disasters that nobody cares regarding year following year, but there were also some crises that were new this year.

 “We want to remember these crises”

 According to CARE Austria managing director Andrea Barschdorf-Hager at a press conference on Thursday, all of these crises have one thing in common: “They are chronic and long-lasting.
 As a humanitarian aid organization, we want to remind the public of these crises with the report at least once a year. ” As in the previous year, Angola took first place, with just 1,049 online reports found.
 This is despite the fact that droughts, floods and hunger in Angola mean that more than seven million people need humanitarian assistance.
-For comparison: 273,279 online articles appeared worldwide about the new Barbie film in the same period last year.
+For comparison: 273,279 online articles appeared worldwide regarding the new Barbie film in the same period last year.

 Barschdorf-Hager attributed the fact that certain trouble spots are hardly reported to, among other things, austerity measures in the media: “The global humanitarian need has never been as great as in 2023.
 This was also reflected in international reporting.
 It is clear that more recent events such as the earthquakes in Syria and Turkey, the war in Ukraine and the escalating conflict in the Middle East dominate the headlines.
 Many crises in Africa have existed for a long time, which makes reporting difficult.
 But we also see that human and financial resources of the media is declining, which means that foreign reporting is less.”